abhishek-m/ProgrammingAssignment2/README.md

     `cacheSolve` should retrieve the inverse from the cache.

 sample execution:
-matrix m is created
+#matrix m is created
 > m=matrix(c(1,2,3,4),2,2)

-we create an inverse matrix caching object a and pass matrix m
+#we create an inverse matrix caching object a and pass matrix m
 > a<-makeCacheMatrix(m)

- we pass a to the cachcesolve function to retrieve inverse first time the inverse is calculated and the cache is stored
+#we pass a to the cachcesolve function to retrieve inverse.
+First time the inverse is calculated and the cache is stored
 > cacheSolve(a)
      [,1] [,2]
 [1,]   -2  1.5
 [2,]    1 -0.5

-second time, upon calling teh same function with a, inverse matrix is retrieved from cache.
+#second time, upon calling teh same function with a, inverse matrix is retrieved from cache.
 > cacheSolve(a)
 getting cached data
      [,1] [,2]